Oliver and Boyd: History

-Oliver and Boyd was founded in Edinburgh by two partners: Thomas Oliver (1776–1853) and George Boyd (died 1843).
-The exact foundation year is not known but is believed have been either 1807 or 1808.
+Oliver and Boyd was founded in Edinburgh by two partners: Thomas Oliver (1775–1853) and George Boyd (died 1843).
+The exact foundation year is not known but is believed to have been either 1807 or 1808.

 The firm operated from the 1820s until the 1970s at the same address in Tweeddale Court, near the Royal Mile in Edinburgh (the old "Oliver and Boyd" sign remains above the front door of the Tweeddale Court building to this day).
 It was one of the "auld" firms to survive in the area after the crash of 1825–26.

-By the 1830s the firm was not only publishing but also printing and bookbinding under the same roof at Tweedale Court, an innovative practice for Edinburgh in that period.
-By 1836 the firm carried out printing there on a "massive scale".
+By the 1830s, the firm was not only publishing but also printing and bookbinding under the same roof at Tweeddale Court, an innovative practice for Edinburgh in that period.
+By 1836, the firm carried out printing there on a "massive scale".
 Prior to Oliver & Boyd, printing and publishing in Scotland had been a cottage industry with the printing done on wooden presses and it was only in 1800 that the iron press had been invented.

-In the years 1811–1841, Oliver and Boyd issued a number of catalogue's for the firm's juvenile books " selling from a halfpenny upwards" and also printed and published "abridged histories in fancy covers and songbooks".
+In the years 1811–1841, Oliver and Boyd issued a number of catalogues for the firm's juvenile books "selling from a halfpenny upwards" and also printed and published "abridged histories in fancy covers and songbooks".